markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/self-worth, pride & self-awareness.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To further enhance the student experience, the university could focus on expanding its internship program to ensure that all students have the opportunity to engage in practical work experiences.
+- To further enhance the student experience, the university could focus on expanding scholarship opportunities, especially for low-income students, to ensure a diverse and inclusive environment.
-- Additionally, increasing awareness and access to scholarships and financial aid could help more students feel supported and valued.
+- Additionally, continuing to support and promote the achievements of sports teams and individual athletes can strengthen school spirit.
-- The university might also consider implementing programs or workshops that encourage students to be more outgoing and engaged from the first semester, especially for those who may be shy or from low-income backgrounds.
+- The university might also consider increasing efforts to facilitate networking opportunities for students across all disciplines, not just those in high-profile fields.
+- Lastly, maintaining and improving the quality of academic programs through regular reviews and updates will help sustain the university's reputation and student satisfaction.

 </ul>
     </Tab>